 Screen Free Bedtimes

-Being home so much right now is a great time to form good habits!
+Early Childhood is a great time to form good habits!
 Some of the most established research around screen time is that kids should not use screens at bedtime because it will affect the crucial sleep hours needed throughout childhood.
-‘Screen bedtime’ should be at least 30 minutes before the child’s bedtime.
+‘Screen bedtime’ should be at least 1 hour before the child’s bedtime.
 Experts recommend charging devices overnight in the living room (this includes older kids and teens as well) to create healthy sleep habits.

 Talk about online safety